Kym L. Pasqualini is the founder and former CEO of Nation's Missing Children Organization and National Center for Missing Adults.

 The day Rachel was murdered, eight men decided to ignore all moral compasses and chose loyalty to a gang.
 A senseless crime that could have been stopped multiple times by multiple people.

-After spending years in court facing each of his daughter’s killers, the loss of Rachel remains in the foremost of Bill’s mind.
+After spending years in court facing each of his daughter’s killers, the loss of Rachel remains in the forefront of Bill’s mind.

 Bill has lived the ultimate parent’s nightmare while at each trial and attending countless appeals.
 Seeing the gruesome crime scene photos that are forever etched in his memory, it is a wonder how he functions.